KrayzeX/FHIRMappingLanguage/README.md

 # FHIR Mapping Language
 Describes the implementation of FHIR Mapping Language.
-It is necessary to trnasfer FHIR resources from one version of FHIR standart to another.
+It is necessary to transfer FHIR resources from one version of FHIR standart to another.

 ## How to install it
 ```